Hawaii’s Enrichment & Education Professionals

 Q: What is the general daily schedule?

-A: 6am-8am is drop off.
+A: Program hours vary by location.
+In general, drop off is anytime from the opening hour until 8am.
 8am-2:30pm is the day program (when on excursion, it would be between these hours.
-Pick up is any time between 2:30pm-6pm).
+Pick up is any time between 2:30pm-Closing).

 Q: How can I contact the site during the program?